 Effortlessly cool.
 Artsy.
 Romantic.
 Progressive.
 Scenic.
-All of it describes Asheville, one of the South’s hottest destinations, just two hours from Charlotte.
+All of it describes Asheville, one of the South’s top destinations, just two hours from Charlotte.

-Asheville has just a tenth of the population of Charlotte, but you wouldn’t know it from the Blue Ridge Mountain city’s thriving culinary and arts scenes.
+The big picture: Asheville has just a tenth of the population of Charlotte, but you wouldn’t know it from the Blue Ridge Mountain city’s thriving culinary and arts scenes.
 And now, in this somewhat-post-pandemic world, the party is back.

 Here’s how to spend the perfect weekend in Asheville — from hotel recommendations to the best places to eat.

 Downtown Asheville is easy to get around by foot.
 There’s a lot to see beyond the compact city center, too.
-Just south of downtown is a brewery-heavy district called South Slope.
-A couple of miles further south is Biltmore Village, home to the must-visit Biltmore Estate, regularly chosen as one of the country’s top travel destinations.
+Just south of downtown is the brewery-heavy district of South Slope.
+A couple of miles farther south is Biltmore Village, home to the must-visit Biltmore Estate, regularly chosen as one of the country’s top travel destinations.

 Driving is the best way to jump between neighborhoods, but if you plan to stay in downtown, you can easily park your car and leave it all weekend.

 Bunkbeds or a luxury hotel room?
 In Asheville, you have options.

 $: Bon Paul & Sharkey’s Hostel is hard to miss in West Asheville with its colorful sunflower mural.
 Accommodations include bunk beds ($30-$33/person), a private room ($78/two people), a cottage ( $110/2-3 people), and backyard camping ($22/person).
 Free breakfast, and every time I’ve stayed, there’s been free Roots hummus.

 $$: An Airbnb downtown.
 Try this beautiful condo in downtown for $173+ per night (sleeps two).